golangkorea/golang-spec/en/Statements/switch_statements.md

 The TypeSwitchGuard may include a [short variable declaration](/Declarations%20and%20scope/short_variable_declarations.html).
 When that form is used, the variable is declared at the beginning of the [implicit block](/Blocks/) in each clause.
 In clauses with a case listing exactly one type, the variable has that type; otherwise, the variable has the type of the expression in the TypeSwitchGuard.

-The type in a case may be [nil](/Declarations%20and%20scope/predeclared_identifiers.html); that case is used when the expression in the TypeSwitchGuard is a nil interface value.
-There may be at most one nil case.
+The type in a case may be [nil](/Declarations%20and%20scope/predeclared_identifiers.html); that case is used when the expression in the TypeSwitchGuard is a `nil` interface value.
+There may be at most one `nil` case.

-Given an expression x of type interface{}, the following type switch:
+Given an expression `x` of type `interface{}`, the following type switch:

 ```go
 switch i := x.(type) {